 One can show that bi-interpretability of $\omega$-categorical structures is a $\mathbf \Sigma^0_2$ relation.
 Now one applies a related result of Hjorth and Kechris in the same paper \cite[Theorem 3.8]{Hjorth.Kechris:95}, by which the existence of a Borel reduction of $\cong_\+ B$ to a $\mathbf \Sigma^0_2$ equivalence relation implies that $\cong_\+ B $ is essentially countable.

 We don't follow this pathway because the formal details would be very tedious, while after our proof of Theorem~\ref{thm:main} not too much extra effort is required to satisfy the hypothesis of \cite[Theorem 4.3]{Hjorth.Kechris:95}.
-For some detail on the alternative approach see our Logic Blog entry \cite[Section 8.5]{LogicBlog:18}.
+For some details on the alternative approach see our Logic Blog post~\cite[Section 8.5]{LogicBlog:18}.